Rodolfo Cuenca: CDCP Projects

 Cuenca's company was involved with many projects, which were constructed at the behest of Ferdinand Marcos and his wife, Imelda Marcos.
 These included the Manila North and South Luzon Expressways, the San Juanico Bridge, Imelda Marcos' Manila Bay Reclamation Project, and the Light Rail Transit (LRT).

 Manila North and South Luzon Expressways

-The first major government contract CDCP was awarded were for the construction of Manila North and South Luzon Expressways.
+The first major government contract that the CDCP was awarded were for the construction of Manila North and South Luzon Expressways.
 By the end of 1968, the first phase of the Manila North Luzon Expressway (NLEX) was open to the public, the road measuring 28 kilometers towards Guiginto Bulacan from Balintawak.
 In the same year of 1968, construction for the Manila South Luzon Expressway (SLEX) began.
 The initial 16-kilometer stretch from Nichols to Alabang was finished by 1970.